Kravuar/ReservApp/README.md

 16. <span style="color:green">(MINOR)</span> sse for reservations
 17. <span style="color:green">(MINOR)</span> by-service route for staff module (if staff ever have been assigned a schedule for service - he should be included)
 18. <span style="color:orange">(MEDIUM)</span> Migrate to different authorization server, okta does not have profile picture attribute (or at least I don't know the way to get it)
+19. <span style="color:green">(MINOR)</span> add maxReservationsFromSameUser field to slot and check compliance with the restriction